ahmedaq/MPF-BML-GUI/README.md

   </summary>
 &nbsp;

-RocaNet can be installed using one of the following methods on macOS:
+MPF-BML-GUI can be installed using one of the following methods on macOS:

 #### Method 1: Downloading MATLAB Runtime separately and running directly the RoCA app without any installation

 1. Download and install the Macintosh version of the MATLAB Runtime for R2017b from the following link on the MathWorks website http://ssd.mathworks.com/supportfiles/downloads/R2017b/deployment_files/R2017b/installers/maci64/MCR_R2017b_maci64_installer.dmg.
 This will install MATLAB Runtime at /Applications/MATLAB/MATLAB_Runtime.
-Note that the RoCA application will not work with any older or newer version of the MATLAB Runtime.
+Note that the MPF_BML application will not work with any older or newer version of the MATLAB Runtime.

-2. Download this "RocaNet" repository.
-A folder named "RocaNet-master" will be made on your computer.
+2. Download this "MPF-BML-GUI" repository.
+A folder named " MPF-BML-GUI-master" will be made on your computer.

-3. Go to /RocaNet-master/macos/ directory and run the RoCA app by double clicking “RocaNet” in this folder.
-This will open the GUI of the RoCA software.
+3. Open terminal and go to /MPF-BML-GUI-master/macos/ directory and type the following command ./run_MPF_BML.sh /Applications/MATLAB/MATLAB_Runtime/v93/ This will open the GUI of the MPF-BML-GUI software.

 #### Method 2: Using the MATLAB Runtime installer

-1. Download the installer "RocaNet_mcr" from http://bit.ly/rocanet_v1_mac (size: ~1 GB) and install the application by following the guidelines in the setup window as follows:
+1. Download the installer " MPF_BML_mcr" from http://bit.ly/rocanet_v1_mac (size: ~1.5 GB) and install the application by following the guidelines in the setup window as follows:
-      * Make sure to install RocaNet in any folder other than the “Applications” folder (e.g., you can create a new folder on your Desktop or in Documents folder).
-In this tutorial, we assume that you made a folder “RoCA_dir” in your “Documents folder”.
+    * Make sure to install MPF-BML-GUI in any folder other than the “Applications” folder (e.g., you can create a new folder on your Desktop or in Documents folder).
+In this tutorial, we assume that you made a folder “MPF-BML-GUI” in your “Documents folder”.
     * Do not change the default installation folder ("Applications") of MATLAB runtime libraries.
-      * This will install RoCA_gui as well as MATLAB runtime libraries (required to run the app).
+    * This will install MPF-BML-GUI as well as MATLAB runtime libraries (required to run the app).
 This procedure may take 2 – 3 minutes on a standard computer.

-2. Run the installed app by double clicking “RocaNet” located in your newly created folder (/Documents/RoCA_dir/application/).
-This will open the GUI of the RocaNet software.
+2. Open terminal and go to /Documents/MPF-BML-GUI/applications/ directory and type the following command ./run_MPF_BML.sh /Applications/MATLAB/MATLAB_Runtime/v93/ This will open the GUI of the MPF-BML-GUI software.

 </details>

 <details>